KWMSources/pedSyncer/README.md

 The calculation of the paths and the wandering is based on navMeshes.
 The GTA5 natural navMeshes will be used to calculate paths and wandering paths of a ped.
 There are 98,000 footpath navMeshes which have to be managed.
 Because of the size of the footpath navMeshes and the complexity to load them and calculating paths, I decide to outsource these tasks to an external service.
 This external service calculates random spawns of peds and their wandering paths based on navMeshes.

-You can get more information about the external service here: https://github.com/KWMSources/pedSyncer-Service
+For more information about the external service, click here: https://github.com/KWMSources/pedSyncer-Service

 ## Clientside